deyan-ardi/laravel-layerize/README.md

             // return view('create');
         }

-        public function execStore(StoreUserRequest $request)
+        // StoreUserRequest can be generate using layerize:dto, but must same with request send by controller public function execStore(StoreUserRequest $request)
         {
             // exec store data
-            // return $this->UserCommandService->store($request),
+            // return $this->userCommand->store($request),
         }

         public function renderEdit(string $id)
         {
             // render view create
-            // $findId = $this->UserQueryService->getByAttr([],['id' => $id],'first);
+            // $findId = $this->userQuery->firstOrFail(['id' => $id]);
             // return view('edit', compact('findId'));
         }

-        public function execUpdate(UpdateUserRequest $request, string $id)
+        // UpdateUserRequest can be generate using layerize:dto, but must same with request send by controller public function execUpdate(UpdateUserRequest $request, string $id)
         {
             // exec store data
-            // return $this->UserCommandService->update($request, $id),
+            // return $this->userCommand->update($request, $id),
         }

         public function execDelete(string $id)
         {
             // exec store data
-            // return $this->UserCommandService->delete($id),
+            // return $this->userCommand->delete($id),
         }
     }

     ```
 ### Persistance Layer
-- Generate All Service Default (QueryService, DatatableService, CommandService)
+#### Generate All Service Default (QueryService, DatatableService, CommandService)
-  - This package helps you framework all the default services for you to interact with the database layer.
+This package helps you framework all the default services for you to interact with the database layer.
 To make all services default with Layerize, use the following command

     ```php
-    php artisan layerize:service User -a
+    php artisan layerize:service UserPage/User --all
     ```
-  - The result of the above command will give three class named `UserQueryService`,`UserCommandService`,`UserDatatableService` which will be added to the `App/Services/User` folder
+The result of the above command will give three class named `UserQuery`,`UserCommand`,`UserDatatable` which will be added to the `App/Services/UserPage/User` folder

-  - `UserQueryService.php`
+  - `UserQuery.php`
     ```php
     <?php

-    namespace App\Services\User;
+    namespace App\Services\UserPage\User;

     use App\Services\Service;

-    class UserQueryService extends Service
+    class UserQuery extends Service
     {
         public function __construct()
         {
-            // self::setModel(User::class); call your model class name to use getByAttr method }
+            // self::setModel(User::class); call your model class name to use general function list }

         // Other Query Service here